TPEC 261 / EU Regulation

 per passenger, TAP Air Portugal claims

-How TAP Air Portugal Resists Claims
+Common Challenges With TAP Air Portugal Claims

-TAP's initial rejection rate is moderate — approximately 40% of claims.
 They are generally more cooperative than LCCs like Ryanair or Wizz Air.

 Common rejection wording includes 'weather at destination' and 'ATC restrictions' — we verify these claims against actual weather and ATC data.